What Is CALD? Understanding Culturally and Linguistically Diverse Communities in Australia (2025 Update)

 - United States

 CALD is widely used in healthcare, education, government services, and community support sectors.
-It helps organisations plan services and policies to support Australians with different cultural backgrounds (services).
+It helps organisations plan services and policies to support Australians from different cultural backgrounds.

 Who Is Considered CALD?